kishan2910/Machine_Learning_Ops_with_MLFlow/README.md

 ## Workflows

 1. Update config.yaml # mandatory to store output file of each stage to destination and to store/fetch input of each stage.
-2. Update schema.yaml  # required in model trainer stage to load parameters for model.
+2. Update schema.yaml  # required in model trainer stage to match columns and datatypes.
-3. Update params.yaml # required in model validation stage to match columns and datatypes
+3. Update params.yaml # required in model validation stage to load parameters for model.
 4. Update the entity
 5. Update the configuration manager in src config
 6. Update the components